DoctorLeQuack1/ReadMeGenerator/README.md

 It eliminates the tedious task of writing README files from scratch, ensuring that each project has clear, well-organized information quickly.

 <u>What did you learn?</u>
-To use inquirer package and fs library to write files.
+How to use inquirer package to develop a console application that allows the user to input information and process it on execution.
+How to use fs library in order to create a README file based on the information input.

 ## Table of Contents
 - [Installation](#installation)